 The exact time of the golden hour changes through the year.
 Unless you live directly on the equator, it depends on the season and your latitude.

 It’s no secret that every photographer yearns for the golden hour light.
 Besides being outright beautiful, it’s also easy to photograph.
 As some already know, getting the exposure right is easy during this time of the day.
 This is due to four main reasons:

 With the sun low on the horizon, the whole atmosphere changes.
 Light is warmer due to yellows, oranges, and reds.
 Hence the name “golden hour.”
 The atmosphere layer that light passes through is thicker when the sun is low.
 So it filters out the blue light.
 It leaves you with a warm color palette that we associate with warmth, happiness, and love.

 Low-angle and one-direction light produces long and soft shadows.
 It brings out textures, allowing for creative effects.
 This kind of light is ideal for silhouettes, lens flares, rim lighting, and sunburst.
 Shooting during the golden hour is a surefire way to add drama to photos.

 The light is soft.

-Light produces harsh shadows and high contrast during the midday.
-It also washes out skin tones and other colours.
+Light produces harsh shadows and high contrast during midday.
+It also washes out skin tones and other colors.
 The golden hour is the opposite; the light is typically softer.
 Skin tones and landscape hues get a beautiful golden glow that’s difficult to replicate.
 Also, low contrast and soft shadows make nailing the exposure a lot easier.